rpede/SecureSoftwareDevelopment/assignments/threat_model.md

 ### Registration

-In order to ease adoption, they want users to be able to user their existing login, and then automatically create a password vault for the user first time they access the new Passwordify feature.
+In order to ease adoption, they want users to be able to user their existing login.
+It will automatically create a password vault for the user first time they access the new Passwordify feature.

 ### Login

-Users should be able login with a combination of password and then either email or username.
+Users should be able login with a combination of email/username and password.

-The login process should look identical across clients (web, mobile & desktop).
+For web, login is done directly through the REST API which sets a session cookie.

+For mobile and desktop, the login process happens through the authorization server.

-Side-note: A SHA512 of the password is currently stored in a MySQL database, used by the VPN service.
+Side-note: A SHA512 of the password is currently stored in a MySQL database, used for their VPN service.

-### Operations
+### Requirements

 Authenticated users should be able to: